What can I expect from a consultation?

 Since our practice relies heavily on laboratory testing to help pinpoint metabolic imbalances, testing can be easily performed in the comfort of your own home with the exception of blood testing which must be drawn and processed at your local Labcorp facility.
 Consultations are offered by phone, Skype, or our online meeting service.

 Our remote services allow greater flexibility in scheduling your appointment.
-We offer priority scheduling and evening and weekend consultations outside of our normal office hours those that elect to use our remote service.
+We offer priority scheduling and evening and weekend consultations outside of our normal office hours.

 What dietary changes will I have to make?